We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 Mater brings together our collective expertise and resources across health, education and research to deliver new services in new ways, and to support you in making better choices about your health, every day.

-Mater Group is comprised of Mater Health, Mater Education, Mater Research and Mater Foundation.
+Mater is comprised of Mater Health, Mater Education, Mater Research and Mater Foundation.
 Watch our brand video to find out more.

 Inspired by stained glass, our logo represents our heritage and our future.